 The Company leases its primary laboratory and office facilities in San Diego, California.
 This lease is classified as an operating lease in accordance with the ASC 842 guidance.
-The average monthly cash payment for the operating lease is approximately \$120,000 per month, and the lease term ends on July 31, 2020.
+The average monthly cash payment for the operating lease is approximately \$120,000 per month, the lease term ended on July 31, 2020, but was extended as stated below.
 The Company recorded a lease right-of-use asset and lease liability of \$1,930,000 and \$2,201,000, respectively, as of January 1, 2019, based on present value of payments and an incremental borrowing rate of 4.5%.